Getting to Know You: 7 Creative Ways to Introduce Yourself to Your New Class

 1: Mystery Bags

-On the first day, introduce yourself with a mystery bag.
+On the first day, introduce yourself to your new class with a mystery bag.
 Bring in a small bag filled with items that represent you and your interests.
 Have students guess what’s inside before revealing each item and telling them what it means to you.
 Then, send your students home with bags of their own (brown bags from the dollar store work great!) and instructions to fill them with their own items from home.
 Over the next few days, choose a few bags each day to share and guess the contents.
 Students can brush up on their inferring skills (“Could this be a girl’s bag?”
 “Is this from someone who likes the beach?”) while guessing whose bag it is.
 Once the bag owner is guessed, she can stand up and introduce herself to the class.

 2: Truth or Lie

-Take a cue from this fun idea.
+When you find yourself struggling with how to introduce yourself in class, try this fun idea.
 Write down 10 statements about yourself—five true and five false.
 Aim for a mix of creative, funny, unique, and impressive statements.
 Share the list with your class, pretending all are true.
 Then, tell your class that half the list is false.
 Have the students write down which ones they think are true and which are false.
 Once the students have determined what’s true about you, reverse the game and have your students write two true statements about themselves and one lie on an index card.
 Collect the cards and try to determine what’s true or false about your students.
 You’ll all learn something about each other!

 3: Read, Run, and Write